 Competitors are given one or two practice runs before the competition proper starts.
-Usually you will get two or three runs against the clock, with your best time counting in the final results.
-The best part about Sprinting is that if you get your first run wrong you still have a chance of making amends on later runs.
+Usually, you will get two or three runs against the clock, with your best time counting in the final results.
+A major positive with sprinting is that if you get your first run wrong you still have a chance of making amends on later runs.

 Road going cars are eligible to participate, and the vast majority of competitors will not need to fit a roll cage, fire extinguisher or harness to take part.
 Events take place over just a single day, avoiding the need to book accommodation.

-The Lotus Cup UK Speed Championship operates similar technical rules to the MSVR Elise Trophy & Lotus Cup Europe race series.
-There will be three separate championships in 2021, one for normally-aspirated Production cars, one for forced induction Production cars and one for faster SuperSport cars.
-Drivers can easily graduate to racing if they want once they are comfortable with their performance and ready to take the next step.
+The Lotus Cup UK Speed Championship operates similar technical rules to the FIA approved Lotus Cup Europe race series.
+There will be three separate championships in 2023, one for normally-aspirated Production cars, one for forced induction Production cars and one for faster SuperSport cars.
+Drivers can easily graduate to racing if they want once, they are comfortable with their performance and ready to take the next step.

-Each of the 2021 championship’s rounds has been selected for their suitability for all levels of experience and types of car, with a variety of venues around the UK.
-These will include Donington Park, Goodwood, Snetterton and Cadwell Park race circuits where drivers will compete on the same bill as wheel to wheel race championships, including the MSVR Elise Trophy.
-There will also be two visit’s to the Lotus test track at Hethel as well as a return to the classic sprint circuit of Curborough.
+Each of the 2023 championship’s rounds has been selected for their suitability for all levels of experience and types of car, with a variety of venues around the UK.
+These will include Donington Park, Goodwood, Snetterton and Lydden Hill race circuits where drivers will sometimes compete on the same bill as wheel to wheel race championships.
+There will also be a visit to the Lotus test track at Hethel as well as a return to the classic sprint circuits of Curborough.